-Nonprofit corporations are created for public benefit, for mutual benefit for its members, or for religious purposes.
-Nonprofit corporation status does not guarantee that the organization will be granted tax-exempt status, nor does it ensure that the contributions to the organization are tax deductible.
-Becoming a nonprofit corporation is generally a prerequisite to applying for tax-exempt status under IRS Code, such as section 501(c)(3).
-To accommodate the vast number of entities choosing to file for 501(c)(3) status with the IRS, the Arkansas Secretary of State provides a blank template with suggested IRS language as well as the traditional nonprofit articles of incorporation templates.
-If the nonprofit corporation intends to solicit charitable contributions, it must also register with the Arkansas Attorney General's office.
+Nonprofit corporations must be created for a public benefit, for mutual benefit for its members, or for religious purposes.
+Nonprofit corporation status does not guarantee that the organization will be granted tax-exempt status by the Internal Revenue Service, nor does it ensure that the contributions to the organization are tax deductible.

+Becoming a nonprofit corporation is generally a prerequisite to applying for tax-exempt status under IRS Code, such as section 501(c)(3) or section 501(c)(4).
+To accommodate the vast number of entities choosing to file for tax-exempt status with the IRS, the Arkansas Secretary of State provides a blank template, as well as the traditional nonprofit articles of incorporation templates.
+If the nonprofit corporation intends to solicit charitable contributions, it must also register with the Arkansas Secretary of State.
+See Charitable Organization Registration below.